dave-hudson/c8/doc/c8_integer_integer.md

 integer() noexcept
 ```

-Construct an integer with a value of zero.
+Constructs a `c8::integer` with a value of zero.

 ### Exceptions ###